paypal-examples/v6-web-sdk-sample-integration/client/components/epsPayments/html/README.md

 ### EPS not eligible

 - Verify `testBuyerCountry` is set to "AT" (Austria)
-- Check that `currencyCode` is set to "EUR" (Euro)
 - Ensure EPS is enabled for the merchant in PayPal account settings
-- Verify your PayPal account is configured to accept EUR currency

 ### Validation fails